 Kayla Bindus – Kent State University: A graduate student studying Human Development and Family Studies.
 Her current studies are focused on Caregiving Youth, specifically children between the ages of 8-18 who are providing care to family members for any number of reasons.
 She has a passion for working with children and after graduation hopes to work in a hospital setting with families.

 Hannah Harnichar – Kent State University: A junior majoring in Human Development and Family Studies with a minor in Psychology.
 She is a member of the Honors College and plans to attend graduate school to pursue School Psychology.
-Originally from the Youngstown area, she
+Originally from the Youngstown area, she would ideally like to work as a school psychologist in local schools whose students are directly affected by the opioid epidemic, poverty, etc.

 Ross “Chad” Nunamaker – Wright State University: A PhD candidate, with a concentration in early childhood education, studying how the self-perceptions, beliefs, and practices of early childhood professionals intersect.
 Chad has had a wide variety of experiences working with children, families, teachers, academics, and researchers with experience as a toddler lead teacher, child development consultant, curriculum director, kindergarten program lead, teacher and parent educator, higher ed faculty member, and researcher among other roles.
 He is committed to helping teachers and parents of young children learn how to be developmentally supportive and informed on infant, toddler, and early childhood mental health.